Alabama vs. Clemson: Odds, spread, over/under - November 28

 Alabama vs. Clemson Betting Trends

+- Crimson Tide games have hit the over four out of five times this season.

+- Clemson has covered twice in four matchups with a spread this year.

-- The Tigers and their opponents have combined to go over the point total three out of four times this season.
+- Tigers games have gone over the point total three out of four times this season.

 Alabama Futures Odds